McMillan Fountain: Re-dedication and return to Bloomingdale

 In the late 1970s, community leaders in Bloomingdale organized to bring the McMillan Fountain back to their neighborhood.
 Rick Sowell, a D.C.
 Recreation Department leader, led teenagers working in the city's summer jobs programs to uncover the fountain's 77 pieces, then covered in mud and blackberry brambles in Fort Washington.
 The fountain parts were collected over several summers, but the pink marble was beyond repair and the Department of the Interior had lost the directions on how to piece the fountain together.
 Sowell received authorization to take the nymphs, basin, pedestal and two benches for exhibit in Bloomingdale's Crispus Attucks Park, which he had turned into a makeshift museum.

 In July 1983 the Hyman Construction Company moved five major pieces of the fountain to the museum in Crispus Attucks Park, mere blocks from where it originally stood.
 The fountain was dedicated by Mayor Marion S. Barry on July 29, 1983.
 At the unveiling, Bloomingdale local Robert Brannum described the return of the fountain as "having a cherished family heirloom back on the mantle."
 Richard Sowell, Jr., then executive director of the Crispus Attucks Museum (now Park) believed that "McMillan emphasized that as citizens in the nation's capital all Washingtonians should be curators of this living museum."

 Due to funding problems and a major fire at the museum, park expansion and the fountain's full restoration were cut short by 1991.
 In 1992 pieces from the fountain that needed conservation work were cleaned and polished by National Park Service conservators and the fountain was placed back at McMillan Reservoir, about 50 yards from where it originally stood.

+The McMillan Fountain was relocated to and fully reconstructed at McMillan Park with its official opening on June 15, 2024.
+Some media referred to it as "The Three Graces Fountain".